NCI-Team/team-training/CCNA/Layer 3/OSPF.md

 - Explain the issue that arises when using OSPF in broadcast networks and how the introduction of Designated Router (DR) and Backup Designated Router (BDR) helps address this problem.
 - Describe the different OSPF neighbor states and what happens in each state.
 - Explain the concept of multi-area OSPF and the roles of Area Border Routers (ABRs), Backbone Routers, and Autonomous System Border Routers (ASBRs).
 - An OSPF adjacency is stuck in the EXSTART or EXCHANGE state.
-While basic connectivity and other OSPF parameters appear correct, what issue could be causing this specific problem state
+While basic connectivity and other OSPF parameters appear correct, what issue could be causing this specific problem state.